The latest version of this information can be found here.

 Welcome to the latest version of the privacy and cookie notice and other information covering the activities of me, Mark Pack, including those carried out using the labels Liberal Democrat Newswire, Lib Dem Pointing and UK Election Law.
 My contact information is here and I am registered under the Data Protection Act 1998 (registration number Z2531576).

-Any subsequent changes to any of the information set out here will be posted on this page and you can view earlier versions of the content of this page here.
+Any subsequent changes to any of the information set out here will be posted on this page and you can view the previous version of this page here.

 How I may gather your personal data

 I primarily use the legal basis of consent for processing personal data that you supply to me and therefore I only receive such data after you have given your consent.
 I may also process data under the legal basis of legitimate interest, such as to ensure the security of the sites and services I run.

 The routes via which I may gather your personal data include via:

 - Sign-up forms, comment submission forms, buttons or surveys, both offline and online,

 - When you visit a digital website or service I am operating,

 - If you make a donation or other payment to me, and

 - Cookies placed on your device(s) and tracking pixels.

 This gathering of data includes both data you directly supply, such as by filling out a form, and also data provided when you interact with one of the services I operate digitally, such as the IP address, browser type and operating system of the device used.